Class 9: Character Devices¶

 int open(struct inode *inode, struct file *filp)

-operation allows the driver to perform preparatory operations before other operations.
+The open operation allows the driver to perform preparatory operations before other operations.

 Usually, the following steps are performed: